 BJ’s store’s groceries at a price that is up to 25% less than conventional grocery store prices.
 And you can get your hands on this discount through a $55/year membership.
 While Costco offers its house card at $60/year.
 Which gives you access to their wholesale inventory.
 So you can buy your groceries at wholesale prices and save your hard-earned money.

 Want to buy everything you love, and save money?
 That’s not a dream anymore.
 Rebate programs have made it possible for people to shop to their heart’s desire while saving money.

 These programs work by offering a fixed discount on prices.

 Two of our top favorite rebate programs are Mr. Rebates and REBAID, because of their mind-blowingly awesome discounts.

-Mr Rebates offers cash back guarantee on all sorts of products from apparel to accessories, automotive to beauty and cosmetic from a massive variety of stores.
+Mr. Rebates offers cash back guarantee on all sorts of products from apparel to accessories, automotive to beauty, and cosmetics from a massive variety of stores.

 3. Invest in plastic containers

 Student life is stressful.
 You have to deal with your falling grades and depleting stash of money.
 And forgetting your dinner on the counter for days is easier than getting through the crowd outside an Apple store before a new product launch.

 However, throwing away your leftovers because they stink is not an intelligent option when you are trying to live on a budget.
 Then what is the intelligent option?